 Suitable habitats for the species are naturally fragmented, and road building and increased traffic continue to accentuate this fragmentation, exposing snakes to accidental mortality, including road kill.
 Heavily fragmented landscapes may also constrain movements and access to essential habitat components, such as foraging areas or hibernation sites.
 Other threats include human activities such as landscaping and off-trail recreation; spread of invasive species, such as Scotch broom that form monocultures and degrade habitat; and logging that disturbs substrates.
 The impacts of these threats are thought to be low, and many uncertainties are associated with the responses of snakes.

 The goal of this recovery strategy is to ensure that Sharp-tailed Snake populations are stable or increasing in abundance and are well distributed across the species? natural range in Canada.

 Sharp-tailed Snake Recovery Team.
 2015.
 Recovery Plan for the Sharp-tailed Snake (Contia tenuis) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning